ITU's 160 anniversary

 Indicator 17.8.1: Proportion of individuals using the Internet

-Internet use continues to grow, but there is a wide disparity between regions
+Internet use continues to grow, but universal connectivity remains a distant prospect

 Source: ITU

-Internet use remains tightly linked to the level of a country’s development.
-In Australia, New Zealand, Europe and North America, universal usage (defined for practical purposes as an Internet penetration rate of at least 95 per cent) has been reached.
+Internet use remains tightly linked to the level development.
+In Australia, New Zealand, Europe and North America, universal usage has been reached or almost reached.
 Four out of five people in Latin America and the Caribbean, and Eastern and South-Eastern Asia were using the Internet, while this was true for three out of four in Northern Africa and Western Asia.
-In Central and Southern Asia, only just over half of all people were online, while Oceania (excluding Australia and New Zealand) and Sub-Saharan Africa were lagging even further behind at 38 and 37 per cent.
+In Central and Southern Asia, only just over half of all people were online, while Sub-Saharan Africa and Oceania (excluding Australia and New Zealand) were lagging even further behind at 37% and 33% respectively.

-Universal connectivity also remains a distant prospect in least developed countries (LDCs) and landlocked developing countries (LLDCs), where only 35 and 39 per cent of the population are online, respectively.
-In the Small Island developing states (SIDS), finally, two thirds of the population was online, in line with the global average.
+Universal connectivity also remains a distant prospect in least developed countries (LDCs) and landlocked developing countries (LLDCs), where only 35% and 39% of the population were online, respectively.
+In the Small Island developing states (SIDS), finally, almost two thirds of the population was online, in line with the global average.

-Worldwide, 70 per cent of men are using the Internet, compared with 65 per cent of women.
-This means that globally, there are 244 million more men than women using the Internet in 2023.
+Globally, 70 per cent of men were using the Internet, compared with 65 per cent of women.
+This means there were 189 million more men than women using the Internet in 2024.
+This difference has been decreasing since 2021, when it stood at 277 million.

 Indicator 17.8.1 is the global indicator for SDG 17.8: Fully operationalize the technology bank and science, technology and innovation capacity-building mechanism for least developed countries by 2017 and enhance the use of enabling technology, in particular information and communications technology.